lovetingyuan/simple-vuex/README.md

 a simpler way to use redux-like state management in vue project

-* simpler way to write your mutations, getters, actions, no ACTION_TYPE, commit, dispatch
+* Simpler way to write your mutations, getters, actions, no ACTION_TYPE, commit, dispatch
-* better and natural support for typescript
+* Better and natural support for typescript
+* Only 1.4KB after gzip but with adequate support

 ### install
 ```bash